 Acupuncture with Lisa Mae

-I practice a hybrid form of Japanese Acupuncture, Acupuncture Physical Medicine (APM), Trigger point and dry needling techniques, myofascial release work and acupuncture for all types of injury, chronic pain, chronic fatigue, and stress disorders.
+I bring together Japanese Meridian Acupuncture, Acupuncture Physical Medicine (APM), Trigger point and dry needling techniques, myofascial release work and acupuncture for all types of injury, chronic pain, chronic fatigue, and stress disorders.

 Using skills forged in both the principles of Japanese Meridian Energetics and modern Western Osteopathic Trigger Point and Pain Science research, I bring nearly 20 years of experience, compassion and hands-on body wisdom to your treatment.
 You will leave the clinic feeling seen, heard, and most importantly, different than you arrived.

 Background and Education

 In 1997 I was severely injured after a horseback riding accident that left me in crippling pain with partial loss of the use of my left arm for the better part of two years.
-I was 23 years old and too terrified to have surgery, spit out by the medical system, and relegated to “palliative care and chronic pain management” for the duration of my life by several of the top spinal surgeons in New York City.
+I was 23 years old and too terrified to have the spinal fusion surgery they suggested, basically abandoned by the medical system, and relegated to “palliative care and chronic pain management” for the duration of my life by several of the top spinal surgeons in New York City.
 To my great good fortune, someone suggested I try acupuncture.
-I dragged myself, my partially useless arm and my morphine patch to Dr. Mark Seem, and my life was completely different after that choice.
+I dragged myself, my partially useless arm and my morphine patch to Dr. Mark Seem, and my life path was completely different after that choice.
 Soon after I began experiencing slow, incremental relief, and applied to Tri-State College of Acupuncture within that same year, beginning my journey to bring to people in pain of all kinds the same compassion, hope and skill that was applied to my broken body and spirit.

 I studied for many years with master practitioners Dr. Mark Seem, Arya Nielsen, Margaret Rita McMeekin, and Kiiko Matsumoto at the Tri-State College of Acupuncture in New York City beginning in 1997.
 I incorporate these unique and modern styles of Japanese Meridian Acupuncture and myofascial release of soft-tissue constrictions into a unique system of Acupuncture called Acupuncture Physical Medicine, a compassionate and effective way of treating multitudes of injuries, disorders, and illnesses.

 What is Acupuncture Physical Medicine (APM)?